vanyauhalin/nosock/docs/scripter.md

 });
 ```

 In this case, `tom` script will throw an error, but `jerry` script will still be executed.
-Pretty safely, can disable this behavior and cancel `jerry` script execution.
+Pretty safely, you can disable this behavior and cancel `jerry` script execution.

 ```js
 const jerry = script('jerry', () => 'he-he', { allowCancellation: true });